artsandiego/chklst/README.md

-# How to contribute
+# How to contribute 🔥

-1. You can contribute by editing [data.js](https://github.com/crtved/prtflio/blob/main/components/data.js)
+1. You can contribute by forking this repo and editing [data.js](https://github.com/crtved/prtflio/blob/main/components/data.js) file on your forked repo.
 2. Inside the array, you can add the following object block.

 ```